What is KNEW Health?

 Psychotropic medication to treat chemical imbalances not demonstrable by lab tests is not shareable except as part of an involuntary commitment, though, other types of psychiatric care or services are shareable.

 While psychological/counseling services are not shareable, KNEW’s membership includes access to professional counseling services.
 All Members of the KNEW community will have three hours of free counseling per year, per household.
-Additional behavioral health services are available through telemedicine.
+Additional behavioral health services are available through telemedicine services.

 Are prescription costs considered a shareable Need?